Sydney-Informatics-Hub/PIPE-4002-EarthByte-ModelAtlas/README.md

   - [ ] Apply additional formatting, generating formatted blocks like tables
 - [] Set up model repo based on slug
   - [ ] need a template repository
-  - [ ] Add licence
+  - [ ] Add licence file based on dropdown list

-- [ ]  Handling drag-and-dropped files, and putting them somewhere sensible (building appropriate sub directories) (TIM/SIH)
+- [ ]  Handling drag-and-dropped files, and putting them somewhere sensible (building appropriate sub directories)

 - [ ] Build a manifest from these files.

 - [ ] Error checking.
-Have Python do basic checking for things like DOIs/ ORCIDs (TIM/SIH)
+Have Python do basic checking for things like DOIs/ ORCIDs

-  - [ ] Elementary checking is to make sure the website resolves (i.e doesn't throw a 504)
+  - [ ] Elementary checking to make sure the address resolves

-  - [ ] More advanced checking involves actually tyring to parse the  DOI metadata, but tis can be tricky what can we get?
+  - [ ] More advanced checking involves actually tyring to parse the DOI metadata, but this can be tricky?

 - [ ] Building the website YAML from the validated issue.
 - [ ] Create a metadata file (json, file) for, e.g. NCI